Turtles at the Bottom 🐢

 Systems and Experiments

-One way to approach quantum mechanics is by comparing it to classical mechanics though a thought experiment.
-The experiment involves measure the spin of a particle using an apparatus that can be oriented in an arbitrary direction.
+One way to approach quantum mechanics is by comparing it to classical mechanics through a thought experiment.
+The experiment involves measuring the spin of a particle using an apparatus that can be oriented in an arbitrary direction.
 The goal is to develop a mathematical model that captures the relationship between the spin of the particle, the orientation of the apparatus and the measurement value.

 For the classical system, suppose we orient the apparatus in the \(+z\) direction, measure the spin, and find it to be \(+1\).
 Next, we orient the apparatus in the \(-z\) direction, measure the spin, and find it to be \(-1\).
 Next, orient in the \(+x\) direction and measure \(0\).
 After more configurations and measurements we find that spin can be modeled as a unit vector \(\hat{\sigma}\) oriented in 3-space relative to the apparatus direction \(\hat{a}\), and the measurement we get is \(\hat{a} \cdot \hat{\sigma}\).
 Note we’ve assumed that spin is unaffected by measurements—spin is a physical state existing independent of the apparatus and measurements leave it unchanged.
 As we’ll see this is not necessarily true in QM.

 Now let’s do the same experiment on quantum spin.
-Measuring \(\pm z\) we get the same results, but when we measure \(x\) we don’t get \(0\) like in the classical experiment, instead we get \(+1\).
-Starting the experiment over and taking the same measurements to verify results, we find that \(x\) has spin \(-1\).
-If we restart the experiment several times we get \(+1\)s and \(-1\)s in seemingly random order, with no \(0\)s or any other values.
+Measuring \(\pm z\) we get the same results as before.
+But when we measure \(x\), instead of \(0\) we get \(+1\).
+If we re-run the experiment from scratch and measure \(x\) again, this time we get \(-1\).
+Repeating many times, the \(x\) measurement returns \(+1\) or \(-1\) in seemingly random order — never \(0\), and never any other value.
 After taking more measurements a pattern emerges: the quantum result is the same as the classical result but only on average.
 In other words \(\left< \sigma \right> = \hat{a} \cdot \hat{\sigma}\).

-So between CM and QM the notion of determinism changes, as does the notion of measureable states: classical spin is real-valued between \(-1\) and \(+1\), but quantum spin is binary.
+So two things change between CM and QM: outcomes become non-deterministic, and the set of possible outcomes shrinks from a continuum (any value in \([-1,+1]\)) to two discrete values (\(\pm 1\)).
 Also, classical states are unchanged by measurements.
 For example, measuring along \(z\) and then \(x\) and then \(z\) returns the original measurement of \(z\).
-In other words measuring \(x\) doesn’t affect the outcome of measuring \(z\).
+In other words measuring \(x\) doesn’t affect the outcome of \(z\).
 In quantum mechanics this isn’t always true.
 The intermediate measurement of \(x\) changes the system such that re-measuring \(z\) may not return the original result.
-To develop intuition for why this is, it’s helpful to remember that quantum systems are so small that any measurement energetically strong enough to be useful is necessarily strong enough to change the system in a significant way, whereas classically the energy used to measure a system usually has negligible impact on the system itself.

 States